pshadikbasha/html_css_john_smilga/README.md

-headings tag, h1 to h6.p tag, formatted tags, strong, em, sup, sub lists are blocks level elements, we have unordered list and ordered lists.
+headings tag, h1 to h6.p tag, formatted tags, strong, em, sup, sub lists are blocks level elements, we have unordered list and ordered lists. tables to represent data in table format. it contains tr tag, th tag, td tag. anchor tags are used to vist another websites.